How to Hire a Wedding Hair Stylist For Your Big Day

 9. How long will my hairstyle take?

 Why you need to know: Knowing the prep time will help you manage your day.
 Don't forget to account for your bridal party as well.
 Your hair will take the longest, so give yourself at least an hour to two hours with your hairstylist and at least one hour for each bridesmaid.
-As the bride, you should also be the last person to have your hair done so that's is freshly styled.
+As the bride, you should also be the last person to have your hair done so that it's freshly styled.

 10. What will happen if you're ill or have an emergency on the wedding day?